It's easy to migrate Tailwind CSS projects to Sfumato.

 Unlike Tailwind, Sfumato allows you to provide "system", "light", and "dark" options in your web app without writing any JavaScript code (other than widget UI code).

-Sfumato includes form field styles which are class name compatible with the Tailwind forms plugin.
+Sfumato includes form field styles that are class name compatible with the Tailwind forms plugin.

 The Sfumato color library provides 20 shade steps per color (values of 50-1000 in increments of 50).